zrong/hexo-theme-freemind/_posts/color-themes.md

 , where `theme` here indicates which theme you are going to use, and `inverse` here says you want inverse color scheme on some important components such as navigation bar and header title.

 User contributions are welcome!
-If you want to contribute a color theme, you can [fork freemind](https://github.com/wzpan/hexo-theme-freemind/) and send me a pull request.
+If you want to contribute a color theme, you can [fork the dev branch](https://github.com/wzpan/hexo-theme-freemind/tree/dev) .
+Write a new theme in LESS and send me a pull request.

 <!-- more -->